 The color of winners, the color of wealth: we are talking about gold.
-The history of gold is one with a long history.
+The history of the color is one with a long history.
 The oldest material of gold ever found was from 2600 before Christ and found in Egyptian hieroglyphs.

 Gold: an important color in many religions

-Gold is an essential color in many religious, for some, it’s the color of God.
+The color is essential in many religious, for some, it’s the color of God.
 The import temple Harmandir Sahib or Hari Mandir in India is also known as the Golden Temple.
 It’s the most important temple for Sikh people.
 In Thailand a similar story, the temple Wat Phra Kaew is famous because of the ornamental golden statues and roof.

 Favorite winter color